top of page

 What You Can Do Right Now

-• Find out whether your student needs the FAFSA or the TASFA.
-If you are not sure, start there.
+Start by finding out whether your student needs the FAFSA or the TASFA.
+If you're not sure, that's your first step.

-• Read the fine print on every scholarship.
-Know the GPA requirement, the major requirement, and whether there is a renewal application.
+Read the fine print on every scholarship.
+Know the GPA requirement, the major requirement, whether there's a renewal application, and what happens if your student switches majors.

-• Ask questions.
-If something in your financial aid offer does not make sense, ask someone to explain it.
-You are allowed to ask.
+Ask questions.
+If something in your financial aid offer doesn't make sense, you are allowed to ask for an explanation.
+You are allowed to push back.
 You are allowed to appeal.

 You Don't Have to Figure This Out Alone

-Join us for a free bilingual webinar through our LEARN program, or request a one-on-one session with a navigator through NAVIGATE.
+Join us through our LEARN program for group sessions, or connect with a navigator one-on-one through NAVIGATE.
 Both are free.
 Both are available in English and Spanish.
+And neither one requires you to have it all figured out before you show up.

 Comments